4kpros/documentation/README.md

    sudo ufw enable
    ```

-   - Optional to show firewall status
+   - Optional: to show firewall status
      ```
      sudo ufw status
      ```

 3. Disable ssh login with password.
-Add more users if needed (e.g. for my personal usage: prosper)
+Add more users as needed(prosper is an example).

    - ------------- On personal computer(the one who will be used to login to the server via ssh) -------------